MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 9. Source / Invert - Unchecked

-10. Source - Select the assigned an interface or an alias (eg HomeWireGuard net )
+10. Source - Select the assigned an interface or an alias (eg wgopn1-memestor net )

 11. Destination / Invert - Unchecked